Bofuri: Light novels

-The series originally began on the user-generated novel publishing website Shōsetsuka ni Narō by Yuumikan in 2016, being viewed more than 60 million times on the site.
+The series originally began on the user-generated novel publishing website Shōsetsuka ni Narō by Yuumikan on May 24, 2016, being viewed more than 60 million times on the site.
+The web novel published its final chapter on February 20, 2025.
 The following year, the series was acquired by publisher Fujimi Shobo to be published as a light novel with illustrations by Koin on the Kadokawa Books imprint, with the first volume being released in September 2017.
 The light novel is licensed in North America by Yen Press.

+Volumes

 Manga

 A manga adaptation by Jirō Oimoto began serialization on the seinen magazine Comp Ace by publisher Kadokawa Shoten in May 2018.
 The manga is also licensed by Yen Press.

+Volumes

 Anime

 An anime adaptation was announced by Kadokawa on December 6, 2018.
 The series was animated by Silver Link, and directed by Shin Oonuma and Mirai Minato, with Fumihiko Shimo handling series composition, and Kazuya Hirata designing the characters.
 The series aired from January 8 to March 25, 2020, on AT-X, ABC, Tokyo MX, TVA, and BS11.
 Afilia Saga performed the opening theme "Kyūkyoku Unbalance" (究極アンバランス!), while Rico Sasaki performed the ending theme "Play the World."
 It ran for 12 episodes.

-Funimation had licensed the series for a SimulDub.
+Funimation had previously streamed the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Muse Communication streamed the series on its Muse Asia YouTube channel in Southeast Asia and South Asia.

 A second season of the anime was announced at the end of the first season's final episode, and was originally scheduled to air in 2022, but was later delayed.
-It premiered on January 11, 2023.
+It aired from January 11 to April 19, 2023.
 Junjō no Afilia performed the opening theme "Kono Tate ni, Kakuremasu" (この盾に、隠れます。), while FRAM performed the ending theme "Step for Joy".

 On February 13, 2023, the official anime website announced the seventh episode of the season and beyond would be delayed by two weeks till March 8, 2023.
+The animation staff announced on March 29, 2023 that they scheduled the 11th and 12th episodes for April 12 and 19, to maintain the quality of the footage.